 Instructions

-- Heat the oil over high heat and add the mustard seeds.
+- Heat oil over high heat and add the mustard seeds.
 Let them sputter.
 Stir in asafetida if using.

 - Add the cabbage to the wok along with half a teaspoon of salt and quickly mix it all together.
-Turn the heat back up to medium-high and saute until the cabbage begins to soften.
+Turn the heat back up to medium-high and sauté until the cabbage begins to soften.

 - Cover the wok or skillet with a lid.
 Use a rimmed lid if possible--one that can hold some water in it.
 This is a neat technique used in Indian homes to steam veggies without adding water directly to them, which would dilute their flavor.
 Pour a couple of tablespoons of water on the lid carefully, making sure that it stays on the lid and doesn't get on the stove.
-If you don't have a rimmed lid that can hold the water, just keep the heat turned to the lowest point and check the veggies frequently to make sure they don't burn.
+If you don't have a rimmed lid that can hold the water, just keep the heat turned to the lowest point, cover, and check the veggies frequently to make sure they don't burn.

 - Add salt and finish with cilantro.
 Once the cabbage has cooked to your liking check salt and add more if needed.
 Stir in the cilantro.
 Serve hot.